taataa/tapspace/docs/api/v2/index.md

 To setup the loader, you need to implement a few functions: mapper, backmapper, tracker, and backtracker.
-The mappers define the relative positions of content and the trackers define the order of content.
+The mappers define the relative positions of content and the trackers define the structure and order of content.

-The mappers are optional in a sense that you need to implement only one of the two for the loader to work.
+The mappers are allowed to be incomplete in a sense that if one yields null result then another will be called in reverse manner.
+If both yield null, then the loader determines that no mapping is available and avoids placing the space until the tree has enough context to facilitate the mapping.
-Pick the one that best suits your data: if your datum stores its location relative to the parent, implement a backmapper;
+Implement the mappers to suit your data: if your datum stores its position relative to the parent, you only need a good backmapper;
-if your datum stores the locations of its children, implement a mapper.
+if your datum stores the locations of its children, a good mapper.
+If your data allows both mappers to be good, this provides the benefit that the placeholder content such as loading animations can be positioned for adjacent spaces before their data are fetched.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>